 The movement – founded by Patrisse Cullors, Opal Tometi and Alicia Garza – fights for justice and dignity for black people.
 Diffuse, inclusive and multifaceted, #blacklivesmatter has built momentum online and, crucially, on the ground.
 Its activists have enjoyed wins in court rooms, in the media, on the streets and in Barack Obama’s White House.
 The message has resonated across the globe, with large turnouts for rallies not just across the US but also in Brazil, Australia, South Africa and other countries.

-In Australia to collect the Sydney Peace Prize, three of Black Lives Matter’s founders and leaders – Cullors and Garza, and Toronto BLM Chapter co-founder Rodney Diverlus – will talk with Jack Latimore about the achievements and broader goals of #blacklivesmatter … and how we can translate the lessons of the movement to face and fight entrenched inequality for Aboriginal and Torres Strait Islander people in Australia.
+In Australia to collect the Sydney Peace Prize, two of Black Lives Matter’s founders and leaders – Cullors, and Toronto BLM Chapter co-founder Rodney Diverlus – will talk with Jack Latimore about the achievements and broader goals of #blacklivesmatter … and how we can translate the lessons of the movement to face and fight entrenched inequality for Aboriginal and Torres Strait Islander people in Australia.

 Presented in partnership with the Sydney Peace Foundation.
-Due to unforeseen circumstances, Opal Tometi will no longer be appearing.
+Due to unforeseen circumstances, Opal Tometi and Alicia Garza will no longer be appearing.

 Patrisse Cullors is an artist, organiser, freedom fighter, Fulbright scholar, public speaker, and NAACP History Maker from Los Angeles, California.